amerg7/SVBP/README.md

   pip install pyttsx3
   ```

+## How to start

+When you open the program with any IDE, run the `SmartVision_GUI.py`file.
+   * Put your name and give yourself an ID number then press Save.
+   * Face the camera then press Take Picture.
+   * Wait until the program finishes training your image.
+   * Press start Smart vision.
+   * enjoy

 ## Roadmap
 See the [open issues](https://github.com/amerg7/SVBP/issues) for a list of proposed features (and known issues).

 ## Project Partners